CSE141pp/wi20-CSE141L-characterizing-starter/README.md

 of the frequent, short functions, because they are very simple -- they just don't do that much.

-Rename `pe.prof` to `outputs/baseline.gprof` and commit it.
+Rename `pe.gprof` to `outputs/baseline.gprof` and commit it.
 Copy and commit `pe.csv` and `inst_mix.csv` to `outputs/baseline-gprof-pe.csv` and
 `outputs/baseline-gprof-inst_mix.csv`.
 You will have to use -f to force adding a .csv file.
 Please make sure you only add these files.